-(a) Subject to the conditions hereinafter set out, the employer, in conjunction with his employees, may fix his own piece-work prices, provided such prices enable a journeyman or journeywoman of average capacity working under like conditions to earn at least 10 per centum more than the minimum weekly wage in their respective classes.
-The same piece-work prices shall be paid to all piece-workers doing the same operation in the factory whether they be improvers or apprentices on piece-work or otherwise.

-(b) All piece-workers who are available and ready and willing to work during the ordinary working hours, shall be paid in each week:-In the case of journeymen and journeywomen who at the piece-work prices so fixed are unable to earn the rate fixed for "Persons not provided for otherwise," not less than such rate; and in the case of apprentices or improvers, not less than the amount prescribed by this Determination for an apprentice or improver of like experience.

-'(c) The piece-work price in respect of all garments or parts of garments or other articles or parts of articles shall be determined in the following manner:-
+- (a) Subject to the conditions hereinafter set out, the employer, in conjunction with his employees, may fix his own piece-work prices, provided such prices enable a journeyman or journeywoman of average capacity working under like conditions to earn at least 10 per centum more than the minimum weekly wage in their respective classes.
+The same piece-work prices shall be paid to all pieceworkers doing the same operation in the factory whether they be improvers or apprentices on piece-work or otherwise. - (b) All piece-workers who are available and ready and willing to work during the ordinary working hours, shall be paid in each week:-In the case of journoymen and journeywomen who at the piece-work prices so fixed are unable to earn the rate fixed for "Persons not provided for otherwise," not less than such rate; and in the case of apprentices or improvers, not less than the amount prescribed by this Determination for an apprentice or improver of like experience. - (c) The piece-work price in respect of all garments or parts of garments or other articles or parts of articles shall be determined - (i) Where there are fewer than twenty employees involved in the work to be performed, the employer, or his representative, - in conference with one employee chosen by and from such employees, shall fix the prices.